Review of top quark mass measurements in CMS: Conceptual and experimental aspects of top quark mass measurements

-Since the FKR and LKR methods are developed to be agnostic to additional radiation for \ttbar production, a multivariate method was developed in CMS~\cite{CMS:2022emx} to optimise the resolution for an observable related to the invariant mass of the \ttbarjet system, denoted as $\rho$, which is defined for \ttbar events with at least one additional jet: \begin{linenomath} \end{linenomath} In the definition of $\rho$, the leading jet is considered and \mttbarjet is the invariant mass of the \ttbarjet system.
+In the definition of $\rho$, the leading jet is considered and \mttbarjet is the invariant mass of the \ttbarjet system.
 This observable shows a large \mt sensitivity and is measured in a CMS analysis~\cite{CMS:2022emx} described in Section~\ref{sec:ttjetanalysis} to extract \mtp.
 The result of the measurement is independent of the choice of the scaling constant in the numerator, which is introduced to define $\rho$ dimensionless, and is on the order of two times \mt.
 Set up as a regressional neural network (NN), a fully connected feed-forward NN is trained.
 The benefit of using a regression NN is the maximised reconstruction efficiency, increasing the acceptance of the measurement, as it yields a solution for every event.
 The NN uses a set of low-level inputs, \eg particle four-momenta, and high-level input variables, such as geometric and kinematic properties of the systems of the final-state objects.
 Starting from a set of 100 variables, the ten variables with the highest impact on the output of the NN are selected.
 These also include solutions of the LKR and FKR algorithms.
 Simulated events are used for the training of the regression NN if they contain at least three reconstructed jets with $\pt>30\GeV$ and $\abseta<2.4$.
 The ten input variables, ordered by their impact, used for the regression NN are: \begin{itemize} \item the calculation for $\rho$ using the LKR; \item the calculation for $\rho$ using the FKR; \item the invariant mass of the dilepton and subleading jet system; \item the invariant mass of the leading lepton and subleading jet system; \item the \pt of the subleading lepton; \item the invariant mass of the dilepton system; \item the invariant mass of the subleading lepton and subleading jet system; \item the invariant mass of the subleading lepton and leading jet system; \item the invariant mass of the dilepton and leading jet system; \item \ptmiss. \end{itemize} The training is performed using an independent data set, which is produced with the \MGvATNLO~\cite{Alwall:2011uj} event generator at NLO accuracy, interfaced with \PYTHIAEight~\cite{Sjostrand:2014zea}.
 Afterwards, the resulting performance is also evaluated using the \POWHEGPYTHIAEight simulation, and is checked for possible overtraining.

 The performance of the NN regression is shown in Fig.~\ref{fig:ttj_rho_performance_comp}.
 The left plot shows the correlation between the parton-level value (\rhotrue) and the reconstructed value (\rhoreco).
 The correlation coefficient for the regression is 0.87, compared to 0.78 (0.84) for the loose (full) kinematic reconstruction.